mickekring/ragnar/README.md

 * If you're on Windows, I included a 'ragnar.bat' file which starts the application if you place all code in 'C:\ragnar'.
 You can edit this if you place Ragnar in a different folder.

 ## Updates
+* v0.6.1
+  * Windows users getting weird characters instead of å ä ö.
+Fixed it with utf-8 in transcribe.py
 * v0.6.0
   * I've split the code into several python files.
   * I've fixed the 'record audio' section and it works.